DataTalksClub/machine-learning-zoomcamp/09-serverless/03-tensorflow-lite.md

 ## 9.3 TensorFlow Lite

+> Note: the materials in this unit are outdated.
+>
+> Refer to the [ONNX Workshop](workshop/) for the up-to-date materials.

 <a href="https://www.youtube.com/watch?v=OzZA4mSBE0Q&list=PL3MmuxUbc_hIhxl5Ji8t4O6lPAOpHaCLR"><img src="images/thumbnail-9-03.jpg"></a>

 TensorFlow is a relatively large framework, with an unpacked size of approximately 1.7 GB.
 The size of such frameworks is an important consideration for several reasons: